-Like the liquid cloud retrieval, this retrieval uses active remote sensing data together with a priori data to estimate the parameters of the particle size distribution in each bin containing cloud.
+Like the liquid cloud retrieval, this retrieval uses active and passive remote sensing data together with a priori data to estimate the parameters of the particle size distribution in each bin containing cloud.
 Radar measurements provide a vertical profile of cloud backscatter; the measured backscatter value and a cloud mask (indicating the likelihood that a particular radar bin contains cloud) are obtained from 2B-GEOPROF.
+Retrieved visible optical depth values provide an estimate of the integrated extinction through the cloud column; visible optical depth values and uncertainties are obtained from 2B-TAU.